-In light of the Oxfam sex scandal we are encouraged to speak out about any wrong doing.
-We have, even specifically about Child Protection, according to policy, but our concerns our brushed under the carpet and we are brushed out of a job.
+In light of the Oxfam sex scandal we are encouraged to speak out about any wrong doing, promising swift action for any breaches of the code of conduct.
+We have, even specifically about Child Protection, according to policy and internal procedures, but our concerns our brushed under the carpet and we are brushed out of a job.

-We speak up about bullying and face more bullying in return.
+We speak up about bullying and face more bullying from the organisation in return.

 My employer is signed up to the much maligned Government Disability Confident scheme which is supposed to demonstrate their commitment to recruiting and supporting disabled staff in work.
 ‘Proactively offering and making reasonable adjustments as required’ and ‘Ensuring there are no barriers to the development and progression of disabled staff’ are core actions for the Disability Confident Employer (level 2) badge, which my employer advertises.
 But all that is required to sign up is agreeing to five commitments and identifying ONE action that will make a difference to disabled people.
 They don’t have to prove anything and there is no auditing… so… when I disclosed my disability on application (for the first time in my life), I trusted they were what they said they were and they spend the next year trying not to make reasonable adjustments for me, which would have benefited both me and my employer.